vadzim/synchronized/README.md

 }
 ```

-If you want get decorator behavior but with a function call, you can use `synchronizedMethod` function.
+If you want to get the decorator behavior but with a function call, you can use `synchronizedMethod` function.

 ```javascript
 import {synchronizedMethod} from 'synchronized'